 Study supplies & books

 If you need some basic study/office supplies, you can always check out the small supply shop in the inner-city library.
-You’ll find the shop nextto the lunch area next to the main entrance.
-If you are looking for a place to purchase books for your study, you should go to the UM Study Store at Tongersestraat 12 A. They are able to provide you with all necessary books for your curriculum & normally they have the literature of the current periods in stock.
+You’ll find the shop next to the lunch area next to the main entrance.
+If you are looking for a place to purchase books for your study, you should go to the UM Studystore at Tongersestraat 12 A. They are able to provide you with all necessary books for your curriculum and normally have the literature of the current periods in stock.
 Alternatively the Dominicanen Boekhandel also sells and orders University-related books.